 Students are required to take at least 30 ECTS credits worth of courses approved by the THEMIS network and to pass at least 24 ECTS credits in order for the semester to be considered valid for the Joint Certificate.

-The internship must have an international and business law focus and has ideally be done abroad during the master’s program.
+The internship must have an international and business law focus and has ideally been completed abroad during the master’s program.
 The internship should be full-time (40h) and must last for a minimum of six consecutive weeks.
-For part-time internships please consult the International Office.
-The content assessment for the internship to be considered valid for the THEMIS-program will be done by the academic director of the master’s program.
-The internship has to be done close to the exchange time (either shortly before or shortly after your exchange semester).
+For part-time internships, please consult the International Office.
+In order to be considered valid for the THEMIS program, the content of the internship will be assessed by the academic director of the master’s program.
+The internship has to be completed in close time to the exchange (either shortly before or shortly after your exchange semester).

 Here you can find the pre-approvement form.